kuligowski/PlugApp/README.md

 This module will not communicate directly with plugins in any way except for through plugin manager.

+## DbProvider

+Module providing handle to Mongo database

+## Log

+Log module for logging all necessary activities and events such as exceptions.
+Uses database to store this info.

 ## Future work

 Web layer for reading app activity (log in mongoDb)